Theranostics: Immunotherapy

 Nanotheranostics combines therapy and diagnosis in a single nanoplatform, enhancing treatment results in cancer and other diseases.
 Targeting nanotherapeutics improves delivery and effectiveness for diverse genetic and translational pathologies.

 Immunotherapy harnesses the body's immune system to recognize and attack cancer cells or other disease targets.
 In theranostics, immunotherapeutic approaches can be coupled with diagnostic imaging to assess immune cell infiltration, tumor immunogenicity, and treatment response.
 Imaging techniques, such as PET and MRI, can provide valuable information about the tumor microenvironment, immune cell dynamics, and response to immunotherapies.
 Furthermore, theranostic strategies involving the use of radiolabeled immunotherapeutic agents allow for simultaneous imaging and therapy, aiding in patient selection, treatment monitoring, and optimization of immunotherapeutic regimens.

-Nanomedicine
+Nanomedicine (nanotheranostics)

 Nanomedicine refers to the use of nanoscale materials for medical applications.
 In theranostics, nanomedicine offers opportunities for targeted drug delivery, imaging, and therapy.
 Nanoparticles can be engineered to carry therapeutic payloads, imaging agents, and targeting ligands, allowing for multimodal theranostic approaches.
 These nanocarriers can enhance drug stability, improve drug solubility, and enable controlled release at the disease site.
 Additionally, nanomaterials with inherent imaging properties, such as quantum dots or gold nanoparticles, can serve as contrast agents for imaging.